 - Do you love Animetal?
 Here's their cover of Ai wo Torimodose AND another cover by Animetal USA.

-- Just about every single opening song for Fist of the North Star qualify as Rated M for Manly.
-Here's the second opening used for the first anime, "Silent Survivor".
+- Just about every single opening song for Fist of the North Star qualifies as Rated M for Manly.
+Here's the second opening, "Silent Survivor".

 - And here's the remake done by the same band that did the original.